OfficeDev/teams-toolkit/docs/sdk/teamsfx.commandbot.md

 ## Remarks

-Ensure each command should ONLY be registered with the command once, otherwise it'll cause unexpected behavior if you regiter the same command more than once.
+Ensure each command should ONLY be registered with the command once, otherwise it'll cause unexpected behavior if you register the same command more than once.

 ## Example